harvard-visionlab/setup-guide/docs/project-management.md

 ### 3. Python Scripts for Analyses

-Use `.py` scripts for running analyses and saving outputs.
+Use `.py` scripts for running analyses and saving outputs (not notebooks)

 **Why:**
 - Reproducible - anyone can run the same script and get the same results